magento/merchdocs/src/stores/security-captcha.md

     - Enter the name of the **Font** to be used for CAPTCHA symbols (default: `LinLibertine`).

-        To add your own font, the font file must reside in the same directory as your Magento installation, and be declared in the `config.xml` file of the Captcha module at: `app/code/Magento/Captcha/etc`
+        To add your own font, the font file must reside in the same directory as your Magento installation and must be declared in the `config.xml` file of the Captcha module at `app/code/Magento/Captcha/etc`.

     - Select any of the following **Forms** where the CAPTCHA is to be used.
 To choose multiple forms, hold down the Ctrl key (PC) or Command key (Mac).